thriveweb/sailinginparadise/content/pages/about.md

         are a regular at the Marina you will often find him working hard during the week to ensure the boats are in tip-top condition for our next charter guests.
 He also skippers the boats regularly so rest assured you will be well looked after with Steve as part of your crew.
-A self-confessed gadget geek and wannabe film-maker, Steve can often be found with a plethora of gadgets such as drones, go pros and 360 cameras on charters.
-Steve is driven by a passion for food with a keen interest in native Australian produce that he is hoping to align with the future vision for Sailing in Paradise.
       image: /uploads/4f4c708f-0dc2-4ef8-8ff6-3f0a427d3692.jpg
       name: Steve Buckley - Owner / Operator
       socialMedia: